 Cherry Pepper Sauce

-while the wings are cooking in the oven, using a small sauce pan melt 1 tablespoon butter over medium high heat.
+While the wings are cooking in the oven, using a small sauce pan melt 1 tablespoon butter over medium high heat.

 Add the garlic and cook until light golden brown stirring frequently.